BassT23/Proxmox/README.md

 - "only" or "exclude" LXC/VM - see below

 # New Only/Exclude handling in config file:
-Expands ONLY (or if empty, EXCLUDE) into a space-separated list of numeric VMIDs.
+Expands ONLY/EXCLUDE into a space-separated list of numeric VMIDs.
 Supports:
   - Plain VMIDs: 101 202
   - Delimiters: commas / semicolons / pipes / spaces intermixed (e.g. 101,202;203|204)